 With IoT, broader processes, connectivity and applications are possible.

 |Big Data||Data from M2M devices is not shared with other applications.||Connected assets using IoT can deliver huge generated data packets of which programming and analysis can lead to improved business performance.|

 |Scalability||No scalability.
 Only works between one or two devices.||IoT uses a cloud-based architecture connecting multiple assets or devices.|

 |Software||Hardware based.
 Internet is not needed to communicate between devices.||Active internet connection and platform for data management required.|

 |Communication||Communication is limited between machine to machine or device to device.||An unlimited number and mix of assets, devices and gateways can exchange data via cellular connectivity.|

 Providing secure environments for the SIM and data traffic using IoT and M2M cellular connectivity, helps to avoid potential risks such as SIM theft, misuse, fraud and unauthorised access.
 Our IoT Security hub contains more information on this subject.

 To minimise your risk and help secure your IoT applications and devices, we advise that you carry out a number of security steps to keep you, your business and reputation safe.

-To support you, we offer a range of IP Services that provide multi-layer security for your IoT applications and devices.
+To support you, we offer a range of Private Networking Services that build multiple layers of security for your IoT applications and devices.